25 Epic Bucket List Arizona Adventures

 Contributed by Sydney from A World in Reach

-If you’re in need of a relaxing Arizona adventure, consider spending a weekend at one of Scottsdale’s world-class resorts.
+If you’re in need of a relaxing Arizona bucket list experience, consider spending a weekend at one of Scottsdale’s world-class resorts.

 One of the best resorts in town is the Andaz Scottsdale Resort & Bungalows, which features a gorgeous pool, a spa, and breathtaking views of Camelback Mountain.